 The Upward Mobility Cohort RFI application period has ended.
-Applicants will be notified about whether they have been selected as finalists on October 19, 2020.
+Applicants have been notified about whether they have been selected as finalists as of October 19, 2020.

 Who can apply for this opportunity?

 County governments in the 50 US states and the District of Columbia must be the lead applicants for this opportunity.
 However, counties will be encouraged to demonstrate partnership with other local organizations in their application, and the engagement with Urban will include building on or creating cross-sector partnerships.

 Is there a population size restriction for county applicants?

 There is no population size restriction on applicants.
 Successful applicants will need to demonstrate sufficient county staff capacity to implement this partnership, and sufficient population to ensure that representative mobility metrics data are available.
 While this application does not have a minimum population threshold, Urban anticipates that larger counties (e.g., those with populations above 50,000) are more likely to meet these criteria.

 Can multiple counties apply jointly?

 Yes, multiple counties may submit a joint application.
 One county government will need to serve as lead applicant and designated grantee for contracting and payment purposes.
 On page 1 of the Qualtrics application, please list all counties that are applying under “county name,” with the lead applicant listed first.